benl95/web-app-from-scratch-2021/README.md

 ## Features

 -  Compare playlists to each other.
--  Matching songs, artists and genres will be displayed to the user.
+-  Matching songs will be displayed to user

 ## Data

-The Spotify API will be used in this application to get a list of playlists from users.
+The Spotify API will be used in this application to get playlists from users.

 There are four ways of authorization to access the Spotify API and fetch the desired data.
 These are the following: